wintoncode/Winton.Extensions.Configuration.Consul/README.md

     .AddConsul("myApp/jsonValues", cancellationToken);
 ```

-### Customizing the `ConvertToConfig` strategy
+### Customizing the `ConvertConsulKVPairToConfig` strategy

 Sometimes you may need more control over the conversion of raw consul KV pairs into `IConfiguration` data.
-In this case you can set a custom `ConvertToConfig` function:
+In this case you can set a custom `ConvertConsulKVPairToConfig` function:

 ```csharp
 builder